stefannatu/Handling-large-imbalanced-data/README.md

 'Recall Score': 0.0
 'Precision Score': 0.0

+So while the deep neural network improves the precision at the cost of recall, the accuracy is much higher than the random forest model on the test dataset.
+The wide-deep NN however performs poorly, completely missing *all* the faulty examples.

 As mentioned above the APIs are excellent for getting a model up and running, but they don't allow you to change much in terms of customizing loss functions or adding your own modifications to the model.
 But it is easy enough to build custom models in Tensorflow.
 We learned this the hard way by initially training a model without upsampling.
 After several hours of training over multiple epochs, the DNNClassifier achieves 99.4% accuracy by calling all test samples as non-defective.
 Quite disappointing!
 The API is by no means a silver bullet.